andreasfloros/Draw2D-Reimplementation/doc/BusWire Interfaces.md

 1. Symbol people own the Port type.
 2. The port type includes enough information for the following to be determined: its position on the canvas, its relative position with respect to the symbol it's attached to and its width.

+Where types are ambiguous (symbolId, portId, wireId) any definition will work.

 # Symbol to BusWire

 The following functions are expected from Symbol for use in the BusWire module: